kickstand-ui/kickstand-ui/docs/components/button.md

 ## Target

 The `target` property behaves the same as the standard [HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-target).
 When used, the `<ks-button>` component will automatically add `rel="noreferrer noopener"` for performance and security purposes.

+## Accessibility

+There are a number of accessibility features built in to the button to promote the a great user experience for all of your users.

+- For solid buttons, basic background and text color contrast is built-in to promote readability.
+- Automatic tag selection for links vs buttons promotes good semantics.
+- The `hide-text` property hides the text in the UI, but still makes it available for screen readers.
+- Additional `aria` attributes are available through properties (ex - `controls`, `described-by`, `haspopup`, etc.) to provide you with the controls you need to make your application more accessible.

 ## Properties